sabrinahaniff/runway-conflict/README.md

 The research question is whether a data-driven approach can generalize better to edge cases that rule-based systems miss, produce probabilistic risk scores that give more nuanced information, and adapt to different airports without manual re-tuning.

 This is an active area of research.
 Runway incursions cause approximately 3 fatal accidents per year worldwide.
-The most deadly aviation accident in history — Tenerife 1977, 583 deaths — was a runway collision.
+The most deadly aviation accident in history, Tenerife 1977, 583 deaths was a runway collision.
 Despite decades of work, incursion rates have not significantly declined.

 ---